Have Lasik Practitioners Properly Warned Patients of the Risks?June 20th, 2018

 Doctors explain that “dry eyes” may not be dry eyes at all but the result of nerve damage that occurs when doctors cut into the cornea.

 Have you undergone Lasik surgery?
 Are you suffering from severe pain or vision problems after your surgery?
-The Bowling Law Firm are New Orleans, Louisiana medical malpractice lawyers who are closely watching as more Lasik patients come forward detailing their complications.
-Visit us at https://www.lawbowling.com/ to learn more about our work.
+The The Bowling Christiansen Law Firm are New Orleans, Louisiana medical malpractice lawyers who are closely watching as more Lasik patients come forward detailing their complications.
+Visit us at http://www.lawbowling.com/ to learn more about our work.

 |1615 Poydras Street, Suite 1050|